Surf a highline with the Flying Frenchies…

-For The Flying Frenchies, thinking out of the box isn’t a choice – it’s a way of life.
-The latest video from this multi-talented collective sees them head to the Vercors mountain range in their homeland, where they slice through the air on a 600m-high highline, reaching speeds of up to 75kph zipline-style before using their BASE-jumping skills to dismount with impressive grace and style.
+The Flying Frenchies, thinking out of the box isn’t a choice – it’s a way of life.
+This video from the multi-talented collective sees them head to the Vercors mountain range in their homeland, where they slice through the air on a 600m-high highline, reaching speeds of up to 75kph zipline-style before using their BASE-jumping skills to dismount with impressive grace and style.

 This is the kind of thing that makes you wonder, “Where in the world can they get ideas like this?”
 To find out, we spoke to Anicet Leone, the technical expert and one of the brains behind the fantastical Surfing The Line project.